RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 Note that `Funky 4` button in the lower row does not work.
 Maybe there's some dust accumulated which should be cleaned...

+**IMPORTANT NOTE**: As in the original CS80, using the buttons of the CS80-like Tone Selector does not affect the state of the performance controls (the lower row of controls).
+These might need finer adjustments to get the desired tone when combining channel I/II presets form the CS80-like Tone Selector.

 ### 2.6 DDRM panel